 Inventories are carried at the lower of cost and net realizable value.
 Cost comprises all costs of purchase, costs of conversion and other costs incurred in bringing the inventories to their present location and condition.
 Cost is determined using the weighted average cost method.
 However, goods-in-transit due to its very nature is presented at cost.
 Net realizable value is the estimated selling price in the ordinary course of business less the estimated costs of completion and the estimated costs necessary to make the sale.
-When inventories are sold, the carrying amount of those inventories is recognised as an expense in the period in which the related revenue is recognised.
-The amount of any allowance for write-down of inventories to net realizable value and all losses of inventories are recognised as an expense in the period the write-down or loss occurs.
+When inventories are sold, the carrying amount of those inventories is recognized as an expense in the period in which the related revenue is recognized.
+The amount of any allowance for write-down of inventories to net realizable value and all losses of inventories are recognized as an expense in the period the write-down or loss occurs.

 At the end of each year Company identifies old and slow-moving inventories and makes provision for the same in the Income Statement.
-The amount of any reversal of any allowance made previously for write-down of inventories, arising from subsequent sales of such items to the extent of quantities sold is recognised as revenue in the income statement.
-The Company will keep the provision in the Accounts in Statement of Financial Position until such time the inventories are fully written off, as the nature of goods i.e. cables & connectors can be used as long as there is demand and until they are completely outdated.
+The amount of any reversal of any allowance made previously for write-down of inventories, arising from subsequent sales of such items to the extent of quantities sold is recognized as revenue in the income statement.
+The Company will keep the provision in the Accounts in Statement of Financial Position until such time the inventories are fully written off.